RL4AA/RL4AA26/README.md

-# RL4AA'25 Website
+# RL4AA'26 Website

-This is the repository for the website of the 3rd RL4AA workshop (RL4AA'25) to be held at DESY in Hamburg on 2-4 April 2025.
+This is the repository for the website of the 4th RL4AA workshop (RL4AA'26) to be held at the University of Liverpool, UK on 30 March - 1 April 2026.

 ## View the website offline